Phantom Forces Review

 As you play you progress slowly through the levels, gain access to more weapons and some free currency to spend in the game.

+You will need Xbox Live Gold (must be 18 to create, then configure family accounts for younger players) to play online with Xbox One.
 As you play you level up to get new guns and attachments.
 This also grants you credits (CR) to spend and reduces the cost of weapons.
 You can fast-track this progress by purchasing more CR with Robux that are paid for with real money.

 Guns: There are 100's of guns and attachments to purchase.
 One of the most expensive is the Heckler & Koch G11 assault rifle that cost 42200 Credits if you were level 1 in the game.
 42200 CR costs about 4000 Robux which would cost about £46/$50.